An invariant of link cobordisms from symplectic Khovanov homology: Floer cohomology and singular symplectic fibrations

 This section gives a more detailed construction of exact MBL--fibrations in the manner described above.
 Most of the content deals with the problems of convexity (for defining enclosed Lagrangian boundary conditions consistently) and composition of fibrations (by \emph{gluing} trivialisations over striplike ends).
 Without these trivialisations, the gluing construction for composing the relative invariants (cf. Section~\ref{section:holomorphic}) would be difficult.

 \begin{definition} We say a singular value $p\in N$ of $\pi$ is MBL if there is a neighbourhood of any point in the singular locus $\crit{\pi,p}$ fitting into the following commutative diagram

 Here the top map is a local embedding of exact K\"ahler manifolds defined on a neighbourhood of $\crit{\pi,p}$.
-However, so long as it is holomorphic, one can deform the exact K\"ahler structure on $E$ to make it an embedding of exact K\"ahler manifolds.
+However, if we only require it to be holomorphic, we can always deform the exact K\"ahler structure on $E$ to make it an embedding of exact K\"ahler manifolds.

 We shall denote the set of such critical values by $\critmbl{\pi}$.
 It is a submanifold of codimension 2.
 The open set of regular values we denote by $N^{reg}$. \end{definition}

 This definition can equivalently be expressed in terms of smoothness of critical loci in $E$ and $N$ and non-degeneracy of the Hessian of $\pi$ on complements to $T\crit{\pi}\cap\ker(D\pi)$ within $\ker(D\pi)$.